-How is it used?
+How is the test used?

-An EPO test is usually ordered in follow up to abnormal findings on a complete blood count (CBC), such as a low red blood cell (RBC) count and low hemoglobin and hematocrit.
-These tests establish the presence and severity of anemia and give the healthcare practitioner clues as to the likely cause of the anemia.
-Erythropoietin testing is ordered to help determine if low EPO may be causing and/or worsening the anemia.
+An erythropoietin (EPO) test is used primarily to help diagnose the cause of anemia.
+An EPO test is usually ordered in follow up to abnormal results on a complete blood count (CBC), such as a low red blood cell (RBC) count and low hemoglobin and hematocrit.
+These tests help diagnose anemia and give the healthcare practitioner clues as to the likely cause of the anemia.
+Erythropoietin testing is used to help determine if low EPO may be causing and/or worsening the anemia.

 When is it ordered?

 An erythropoietin (EPO) test may be ordered when you have anemia that does not appear to be caused by iron deficiency, vitamin B12 or folate deficiency, decreased lifespan of red blood cells (RBCs; hemolysis), or by excessive bleeding.
 It may be ordered when the RBC count, hemoglobin, and hematocrit are decreased and the reticulocyte count is inappropriately normal or decreased.